donnemartin/system-design-primer/README-vi.md

 ## Vietnamese Meta Notes (will remove after the translation is done)

-### Words that I haven't figured out how to translate yet
+### Words that I haven't figured out how to translate clearly yet

+- Scale / scalable / scalability: "mở rộng được"?
 - Large-scale system: "hệ thống lớn"?
-- Scalable/scalability: "mở rộng được"?
 - Partition tolerance: "dung sai phân vùng" (Typically, "dung sai" in Vietnamese is a scalar value, and often accompanied with an unit.
 So I'm not sure this is the right one.)
 - Client/server
 - Request/response